maxdeviant/degree/Assignment_6.md

 ##Overview

 This report is designed to convey the dangers of internet phishing and to inform readers on how best to protect themselves.
-A background of phishing will be included, as well as a breakdown of current phishing attacks used to compromise users.
-This report will also discuss the steps that companies and organizations are taking to protect their users from possible phishing attempts.
+A background of phishing will be included, as well as a breakdown of current phishing attacks used to compromise users and which demographic of people have been found to be the most vulnerable to phishing.
+Finally, this report will also discuss the steps that companies and organizations are taking to protect their users from possible phishing attempts.

 ##Phishing